SS7 TOOL: FULL GUIDE FOR LINUX USERS

 Common channel signaling (CCS) is a separate signaling system that separates content of telephone calls from the information used to set up the call (signaling information).
 When call-processing information is separated from the communication channel, it is called "out-of-band" signaling.
 This signaling method uses one of the channels on a multi-channel network for the control, accounting, and management of traffic on all of the channels of the network.

-An SS7 network is composed of service switching points (SSPs)signaling transfer points (STPs), and service control points (SCPs).
+An SS7 network is composed of service switching points (SSPs), signaling transfer points (STPs), and service control points (SCPs).
 The SSP gathers the analog signaling information from the local line in the network (end point) and converts the information into an SS7 message.
 These messages are transferred into the SS7 network to STPs that transfer the packet closer to its destination.
 When special processing of the message is required (such as rerouting a call to a call forwarding number), the STP routes the message to a SCP.
 The SCP is a database that can use the incoming message to determine other numbers and features that are associated with this particular call.

 In the SS7 protocol, an address, such as customer-dialed digits, does not contain explicit information to enable routing in a signaling network.
 It then will require the signaling connection control part (SCCP) translation function.
 This is a process in the SS7 system that uses a routing tables to convert an address (usually a telephone number) into the actual destination address (forwarding telephone number) or into the address of a service control point (database) that contains the customer data needed to process a call.